 Is Watermelon Good for Guinea Pigs? | Health Benefits

-Watermelons have plenty of health benefits for guinea pigs, the following are just some of them:
+Watermelons have plenty of health benefits for guinea pigs, such as the following:

-Apart from the water they drink, by feeding them with watermelon guinea pigs will be well hydrated.
-Fruits that have high water content help to keep your cavy hydrated and watermelons are filled with sufficient water.
+Apart from the water they drink, feeding them with watermelon will keep them well-hydrated.
+Watermelons are filled with sufficient high water that will help keep your cavy hydrated.
 At almost 92% of water content, they are among the most succulent fruits in the world.

 Helps Prevent Cancerous Growths

 Compounds such as lycopene that are found in watermelons have positive benefits when it comes to cancer prevention.
-Lycopene is linked explicitly with preventing digestive related growths.
+Lycopene is linked explicitly with preventing digestive-related cancer growths.

 Improves Cardiovascular Health

 Compounds in watermelon such as lycopene may help to lower blood pressure and cholesterol levels.
 These two are the most prominent causes of heart failure.
 Lycopene also reduces oxidative damage and the thickening of artery walls.

 Citrulline is an amino acid found in watermelons that helps increase nitric oxide levels.
 Nitric oxide is beneficial for expanding blood vessels, which helps keep blood pressure at optimum levels.